Winter of 2010–11 in Europe

 The winter of 2010–2011 in Europe began with an unusually cold November caused by a cold weather cycle that started in southern Scandinavia and subsequently moved south and west over both Belgium and the Netherlands on 25 November and into the west of Scotland and north east England on 26 November.
-This was due to a low pressure zone in the Baltics, with a high pressure over Greenland on 24 November, and ended in 3 May 2011 in Poland.
+This was due to a low pressure zone in the Baltics, with a high pressure over Greenland on 24 November, and ended on 3 May 2011 in Poland.

 From 22 November 2010, cold conditions arrived in the United Kingdom, as a cold northerly wind developed and snow began to fall in northern and eastern parts, causing disruption.
 The winter arrived particularly early for the European climate, with temperatures dropping significantly lower than previous lows for the month of November.
 On 28 November, Wales recorded its lowest-ever November temperature of -17.3 C in Llysdinam, and Northern Ireland recorded its lowest ever November temperature of -9.5 C in Lough Rea.
 The UK Met Office issued severe-weather warnings for heavy snow for eastern Scotland and the north-east of England.

 From January, temperatures were more normal.